Rapptz/discord.py/docs/guide/topics/permissions.rst

     # This Permissions instance has the `view_audit_log`, `manage_server`, `manage_roles`, `manage_channels` and `kick_members` permissions.

-Using Permissions to create a new role
+Using permissions to create a new role
 ---------------------------------------

 Let's imagine we have a server where we talk about the latest games.